Buffden/battle-arena/docs/05-PROJECT_MANAGEMENT/ISSUE_TEMPLATES/PHASE_3_PROFILE.md

 - Create PUT endpoint in ProfileController
 - Add input validation
 - Handle avatar upload (if file upload)
+- Support Google OAuth profile pictures (integrate with Auth Service to get pictureUrl from Users collection)

+**OAuth Integration:**
+- Users logged in via Google OAuth can use their Google profile picture as avatar
+- Profile Service can fetch OAuth user data (pictureUrl) from Auth Service if needed
+- Avatar field can store either custom URL or reference to Google pictureUrl

 ## Subtasks
 - [ ] Create UpdateProfileRequest DTO (Task-3.3.1)